Great Fire of London: 17th-century firefighting

 Fires were common in the crowded wood-built city with its open fireplaces, candles, ovens, and stores of combustibles.
 A thousand watchmen or "bellmen" who patrolled the streets at night watched for fire as one of their duties.
 Self-reliant community procedures were in place for dealing with fires, and they were usually effective.
-"Public-spirited citizens" would be alerted to a dangerous house fire by muffled peals on the church bells, and would congregate hastily to fight the fire.
+"Public-spirited citizens" would be alerted to a dangerous house fire by muffled peals on the church bells, and would hastily congregate to fight the fire.

 The firefighting methods relied on demolition and water.
 By law, every parish church had to hold equipment for these efforts: long ladders, leather buckets, axes, and "firehooks" for pulling down buildings.
 Sometimes buildings were levelled quickly and effectively by means of controlled gunpowder explosions.
 This drastic method of creating firebreaks was increasingly used towards the end of the Great Fire, and modern historians believe that this in combination with the wind dying down was what finally won the struggle.
 Demolishing the houses downwind of a dangerous fire was often an effective way of containing the destruction by means of firehooks or explosives.
 This time, however, demolition was fatally delayed for hours by the Lord Mayor's lack of leadership and failure to give the necessary orders.